 Student Legal Services is a department of ASMSU/COGS that provides free professional legal counsel to all currently enrolled students.
 Students can receive advice and court representation for criminal misdemeanors, landlord-tenant problems, drunk driving and other traffic offenses, debtor/creditor problems and many other civil concerns.
-The two attorneys have been working with the students for the last twenty years and know exactly how to help our students in the most cost-effective ways.
+The attorneys have been working with the students for twenty years and know how to help our students in the most cost-effective ways.
 For more information or to set-up an appointment please contact the office at 517-353-3716.

 The MSU College of Law Rental Housing Clinic.
 Since 1999, a cooperative venture between the law college and the city of East Lansing, law students have provided legal representation, advice, and counseling to low-income persons experiencing legal difficulty in landlord-tenant disputes.
 Educational assistance and written materials pertaining to the various types of tenancies; proper registration, licensing, and occupancy requirements; necessary repair and maintenance, the eviction process, and the correct way to retain or return security deposits are provided to anyone, regardless of income level.
-Law students, under authority of the student-practice court rule (MCR 4.201), handle their own case load, draft all necessary legal documents, negotiate settlements, make court appearances, and learn best practices in a healthy academic environment, under experienced attorney supervision.
-Located at 541 E. Grand River, East Lansing Walk-in hours are Monday through Friday, noon to 4 p.m., or call 336-8088 for an appointment.
-Website: www.msulawclinics.org.
+Law students, under authority of the student-practice court rule (MCR 8.120), handle their own case load, draft all necessary legal documents, negotiate settlements, make court appearances, and learn best practices in a healthy academic environment, under experienced attorney supervision.
+Located at 541 E. Grand River, East Lansing.
+Call 336-8088 for an appointment and our current hours.
+Website: www.law.msu.edu/clinics.
 Email: clinic@law.msu.edu.